BRM (Belief Reset Method)

 BRM is not trauma therapy, and it does not require reliving emotional pain to create change.

-While the past may inform your beliefs, BRM works in the present, where perception, choice, and identity can be consciously reshaped.
+While the past may inform your beliefs, BRM works in the present, where awareness, perception, communication, and behavioural responses can be intentionally explored and understood.

 The 5 Core Pillars of BRM